M-o-a-T/moat/README.rst

   * basic installation, does not need persistence or retained messages
   * Serf would work, but it imposes `additional delays <https://github.com/hashicorp/serf/issues/581>`_

-* DistKV, using Mosquitto as a backbone
+* MoaT-KV, using Mosquitto as a backbone

   * a special user with conversion rules for JSON etc.

 * DistMQTT

-  * retained messages are stored in DistKV
+  * retained messages are stored in MoaT-KV
   * transparent channels to forward MQTT messages unmodified, if required
-  * anything else is broadcast as a DistKV message
+  * anything else is broadcast as a MoaT-KV message
   * uses port 1883

 * Home Assistant, or anything else MQTTish for that matter